phrutis/bip39scan/README.md

                           The default is m/44'/0'/0-9'/0-1/0-9 for p2pkh addresses and ethereum, m/49'/0'/0-9'/0-1/0-9 for p2sh addresses,
                           m/84'/0'/0-9'/0-1/0-9 for bech32 addresses.
+        --pp FILE         Read derivation paths from the file, one per line. -p and --pp are mutually exclusive.
     -v, --verbose         Print debug messages.
     -t, --type STR        Address type, one of P2SH, P2PKH_UNCOMPRESSED, P2PKH, bech32, ethereum
                           By default, address type is detected from the address file, if it's text.